Exploring Systematic Errors in the Inferred Parameters of the Transiting Planet KELT-15b and its Host Star: Overview of the Analysis

-We first use EXOFASTv2 to estimate the radius of the host star.
-Here we provide priors on \teff\ and [Fe/H] based on the high-resolution spectra of KELT-15, as described in \citet{kelt15b}.
-We provide a prior on the parallax from \textit{Gaia} Data Release 2 \citep{gaiaDR2,gaia_2016} with the \citet{Stassun_2018} corrections.
-We also provide starting values for the stellar radius and mass from \textit{Gaia}.
-For this initial stellar only fit we apply only the SED+Gaia degeneracy breaking method.
+Once the observations from \tess\ are reduced, we follow a set procedure for each iteration.
+Using {\tt EXOFASTv2}, we provide Gaussian priors on \teff\ and [Fe/H] with medians based on the high-resolution spectra of KELT-15, using the updated values from \citet{sweetcat}.
+We provide a Gaussian prior on the parallax from \textit{Gaia} Data Release 3 \citep{GaiaeDR3,gaia_2016} with the \citet{Lindegren2021} corrections.
+Finally, we provide Gaussian priors on the limb darkening coefficients based on the Claret tables \citep{claret2017} and fix eccentricity at zero.

-Second, we test for convergence using the Gelman-Rubin statistic \citep{GelmanRubin}.
-This statistic compares the variance within individual chains to the variance between all of the chains.
-When the Gelman-Rubin statistic is close to unity, the chains are generally considered well-mixed, whereas values that are much greater than one are an indication that the chains have not converged.
-We adopt the threshold of a Gelman-Rubin statistic of $<$ 1.01 to indicate convergence, as suggested by \exofastv \citep{exofastv2}.

-Third, we use the results of the converged SED stellar fit as a starting point for the system global fit using all of the data and priors.
-This initial SED+Gaia only stellar fit provides starting values for a variety of parameters like stellar radius, mass, distance, equivalent evolutionary point (EEP).
 We then model the entire system using all detrended transit and radial velocity observations.
-We begin by applying only one degeneracy breaking method at time.
-Then, we enable the Claret tables \citep{claret2017} and fix eccentricity at zero.
-After this set up, we begin the first iteration of this fit.
-If the fit is not converged we use that iteration to inform the next run by providing starting values for each parameter.
+We begin by applying only one degeneracy breaking method at time, modelling both the planet and the star.
+Next, we test for convergence using the Gelman-Rubin statistic \citep{GelmanRubin} as described in \S \ref{sec:Exofast}.
+We adopt the threshold of a Gelman-Rubin statistic of $<$ 1.01 to indicate convergence, as suggested by \citet{exofastv2}.
+If the fit is not converged (eg. Gelman-Rubin $> 1.01$) we use that iteration to inform the next run by providing starting values for each parameter.
 We continue to run iterations of the fit using \exofastv until a Gelman Rubin score of 1.01 is achieved and the fit is considered converged.